 Collaborator coming through!

 Collaborators are open and approachable in the workplace.
-My co-workers and the candidates I work with easily open up to me and often throw problems my way to see if I can come up with a solution.
-It’s not uncommon for a hiring manager to bounce ideas off me when they’re trying to think things through.
+Co-workers might open up to me or throw problems my way to see if I can come up with a solution.
+It’s not uncommon for people to bounce ideas off me when they’re trying to think things through.
 Collaborators are also understanding, which allows us to swallow our pride more easily than others in order to support and find solutions that work for everyone.

 Collaborators want to contribute to the team’s success.
 If a co-worker requests something of me, they can be sure I’m on it.
-People know they look to me for anything—whether it’s recruiting, benefits, or HR-related.
+People know they look to me for anything—whether it’s comms-related or otherwise.
 No matter, what the problem is, I’m happy to help resolve it.

 “Collaborators look for managers to give them the freedom to express themselves and be creative.”